trivikverma/researchgroup/content/courses/epa1316-2020/labs.md

 [^1]: On Sep 16th 2020, Wednesday, there is no lecture.
 I think that is because you have an EPA Programme session.

-Note: The labs will be updated soon, and at least by the previous Friday for every week before it begins.
+Note: The labs will be updated by at least the previous Friday for every week before it begins.

 <br/>